DHCross/book-md-tools/docs/EDMUNDS_SYSTEM_CORE_PROTOCOL.md

 The Edmunds System is a **human-readable bridge protocol** between editorial text and professional layout.
 It consists of three operations and three guarantees—nothing more, nothing less.

+At its heart, this is a minimalist handshake between editorial precision and design automation:

+> **"Structure survives.
+Style can be rebuilt."**

 ## The Three Operations

 ### 1. Tag Injection